Mr0o/PyCarDisplay/README.md

 ## Raspberry Pi Setup
 1. Install [Raspberry Pi OS](https://www.raspberrypi.com/software/operating-systems/) on your Raspberry Pi.
-2. Enable ```I2C``` in the Raspberry Pi configuration settings.
-3. Connect the two i2c LCD displays to the Raspberry Pi using the following connections:
+2. Connect the two i2c LCD displays to the Raspberry Pi using the following connections:

    - **LCD 1**:
      - VCC to 5V